Everything You Need to Know About Residing in St Barts

 1. Language

 The official language of St. Barts is French.
 They also have a native dialect called Creole that is unique to the island and not too hard to understand as it is based primarily on French as well.
+However, many residents and businesspeople also speak English, as there is a growing American tourist population on the island.

 2. Climate & Topography